spaceitup/checkout-android/README.rst

      "operation": "LIST",
      ...

-2 - Install Payment SDK
+2 - Install Android SDK
 -----------------------

-Installing the Payment SDK is easy and requires only adding the optile Payment SDK module to your build.gradle file.
+Installing the Android SDK is easy and requires only adding the optile Android SDK module to your build.gradle file.
 Note: the Android SDK is currently only available through optile internal Nexus repository.

 ::

-   implementation "com.oscato.mobile:android-payment-sdk:1.1.0"
+   implementation "com.oscato.mobile:android-sdk:1.1.0"

 3 - Show Payment Page
 ---------------------

-The Payment SDK provides a class called PaymentUI which is used to initialise and launch the Payment Page.
+The Android SDK provides a class called PaymentUI which is used to initialise and launch the Payment Page.

 Code sample how to initialise and display the Payment Page: